rd4com/mojo-ui-html/readme.md

   - return True when clicked
 - TextInput
   - mutate the argument (passed as inout) automatically
+  - Naïve UTF8 support 🥳
+    - ⚠️ need more work, see challenges sections
+    - Additional untested safeguard:
+      -  DOM element is limited with the ```maxlength='32'``` attribute by default.

 - Text
 - Slider
   - return True on interaction